yunseokim05/idx-exchange-project/README.md

 # Notes

-Large MLS datasets are maintained locally and are not uploaded to GitHub because of file size limitations.

-This repository contains the complete Python workflow developed during the IDX Exchange Data Analyst Internship.
-# Notes

 Raw MLS datasets are stored locally and are not uploaded to GitHub.

 This repository contains the Python workflow and project documentation developed throughout the internship.